gregmsanderson/fly-live-beats/docs/9-aws-deploy-it.md

 Scroll down to review all the values you have entered to check they look ok.
 All good?
 Click "Create".

 In a few seconds you should see the task definition has been created.
-If you need to create a new one, check it and you should see a dropdown/button to create a new revision with the exisitng values pre-entered.
+If you need to create a new one, check it and you should see a dropdown/button to create a new revision with the existing values pre-entered.
 They are versioned and so it is clear which definition you are using.

 AWS now knows _what_ to run: